 Fast forward ten years later, I would do it all over again to have what we have now.
 Because of our patience and diligence, we were able to turn that tiny home into an investment property, bought a fantastic forever home and have traveled extensively with our kids.
 Be okay with temporary sacrifice for the life you want for you and your children.
 Not only will it all work out, but it will likely exceed your expectations.

 Practically speaking I did, and still do, little things to make sure they know they are our number one priority.
 For example, my husband and I both have regular dates with them.
 Something as simple as a trip to Starbucks, or just taking one of them to Target for some uninterrupted time together makes all the difference.
-We have dinner as a family, with no technology just about every night, and we’ll go out to dinner once a week to elevate some of the stress around cooking and clean up.
-On their birthdays, one day around the holidays, and one day in the summer after school lets out; we have a whole day with each of them.
+We have dinner as a family, with no technology just about every night, and we’ll go out to dinner once a week to alleviate some of the stress around cooking and clean up.
+On their birthdays, one day around the holidays, and one day in the summer after school lets out, we have a whole day with each of them.
 We call them “day dates.”
 It doesn’t make up for the time we are gone, but it does communicate that they are the most important people in our lives.

 Perhaps my most important piece of advice is, once your kids are old enough, talk to them about what you are doing.
-Even though my business is very much my gig, and my husband has his own career, we view it as a family business.
+Explain to them why you work, what you do, and how it helps your family.
+Even though my business is very much my gig, and my husband has his career, we view it as a family business.
 Since my girls were little, I would tell them what I was doing, who I was working with and why it was important.